 This Note does not discuss section 9D in detail.
 The discussion which follows is limited to the aspects which are affected by a headquarter company.

-A "controlled foreign company" is defined in section 9D(1) as follows:
+The term "controlled foreign company" is defined for the purposes of section 9D in section 9D(1).
+The definition is quoted in the Annexure.